joeygoesgrey/linkedln-bot/README.md

 How to help reproduce locally
 - Run headful with debug and a small cap:
   - `HEADLESS=false python main.py --debug --engage-stream both --stream-comment "Quick test—thanks!" --mention-author --max-actions 3`
 - Share the log and (if possible) a DOM snippet of the post header/author area.
-The recorder can also capture selectors when UIs shift.

 What’s next (once stable)
 - Repost support (one‑shot + stream): click the “Repost” button, optionally attach a note, and share.